caktus/aws-web-stacks/README.rst

   which will be pre-configured with the environment variables specified below.
 * **Elasticsearch** (``AWS::Elasticsearch::Domain``): An Elasticsearch instance, which your application may use for full-text search, logging, etc.
-* **PostgreSQL** (``AWS::RDS::DBInstance``): The Postgres RDS instance for your application.
+* **PostgreSQL** (``AWS::RDS::DBInstance``): The RDS instance for your application.
   Includes a security group to allow access only from your EB or ECS instances in this stack.
+Note: this CloudFormation resource is named "PostgreSQL" for backwards-compatibility reasons, but the RDS instance can be configured with any database engine supported by RDS.
 * **Redis** (``AWS::ElastiCache::CacheCluster``): The Redis ElasticCache instance for your application.
 Includes a cache security group to allow access only from your EB or ECS instances in this stack.